Mark Severin: Career

 Severin was art director of the London advertising agency, C.R.
 Casson, from 1931 until 1939, at which time he moved back to Belgium to serve in the army for the duration of World War II.
 In 1944, he returned to England for four years before finally settling in Belgium.
 During the 1940s, Severin's artistic focus shifted gradually from painting to engraving.
 In 1948, he became a university professor of engraving at the Institut Supérieur des Beaux Arts in Antwerp.
 He was professor of graphic design at the Institut des Hautes Etudes Typographiques Plantin from 1956.

 Severin specialized in fine miniature work.
 Over the course of his career, he made close to five hundred ex libris (many of which have erotic themes), illustrated over 30 books, and designed postage stamps for Belgium and Belgian colonies in Africa.
 His work has been published by Oxford University Press, the Folio Society, and the Golden Cockerel Press.
 He was also active as an advertisement designer in Great Britain, creating posters and campaigns for Imperial Airways, London Underground, Shell, Whitbread, and Imperial Chemical Industries.

 Though largely self-taught, Severin received art instruction from the engravers Eric Gill, John Buckland-Wright and Eric Ravillious.

 Severin was elected to the Belgian Royal Academy in 1950 and served as director of the Class of Arts in 1967 and 1981.

+Legacy and death

+Pola Gaugin, a contemporary of Severin, referred to him as "the leading graphic artist in Belgium, and furthermore one of the most outstanding in England..."

 Severin died in Uccle, Brussels, on 10 September 1987.